-'Why the fuck was I breached?', A website that automatically generates excuses when a company is hacked and personal information is leaked
+'Why the fuck was I breached?', A website that automatically generates excuses when a company is hacked and personal information is leaked.

 Why the fuck was I breached?

-When you access 'Why the fuck was I breached?'
-The generated excuse is displayed in the gray wallpaper.
-This time, “North Korea's digital nuclear weapon has infiltrated a highly secure server.
-One of our employees was sent to Defcon , a hacker festival in Las Vegas, USA.
-There will be no recurrence. '
+When you access 'Why the fuck was I breached?', It looks like this.
+Shown in the gray wallpaper area is the generated excuse.
+This time, 'North Korea's digital nuclear weapons broke into a server with advanced security measures.
+We sent one of our employees to Defcon , a hacker's festival held in Las Vegas, USA, so such an accident There is no recurrence of. '

-If you want to know another excuse, click 'Equifax already fucking used that one'.
-This wording is ironic of an information leak case of Equifax , an American creditor information company.
-About 150 million victims of Equifax's information breach were about half of Americans, and the stolen information includes name, address, phone number, date of birth, credit card number, driver's license number, The social security number and the damage was enormous.
-Equifax was accused of sloppy security itself and low management awareness of security when the incident occurred.
+about the information leakage case of the American credit information company Equifax .
+Equifax's information breach has about 150 million victims, almost half of Americans, and the stolen information includes name, address, phone number, date of birth, credit card number, driver's license number, etc. The social security number and its damage were enormous.
+When the incident happened, Equifax was criticized for its sloppy security itself and low management awareness of security.